Types Of Pliers And How To Use Them

 Meanwhile, jewellers might want to select jaws with a smooth, soft plastic surface, to avoid marking or damaging soft materials like gold, silver or coloured wire.

-Finally, there are a few extras that can make Maun’s parallel action pliers a delight to use for professionals and DIY-ers alike.
-From the rust-proof finish as standard, to the optional comfort grips and long-lasting return spring.
+Finally, there are a few extras that can make Maun’s parallel action pliers a delight to use for professionals and DIY-ers alike, from the rust-proof finish as standard, to the optional comfort grips and long-lasting return spring.
 These aren’t just the right tools for the job.
 These are tools to last a lifetime.

 And that’s the Maun difference.